Here's what you need to know about filing taxes as an LLC.

 For example, say you and your business partner drive together to a client meeting and on the way injure someone in a car crash.
 The injured party then sues your company.

-"While the LLC might have to pay damages in a lawsuit, if the LLC is operated legitimately, you and your business partner's personal assets can be protected," said Hal Shelton, SCORE mentor, angel investor and author of an Amazon best-selling book, The Secrets to Writing a Successful Business Plan.
+"While the LLC might have to pay damages in a lawsuit, if the LLC is operated legitimately, you and your business partner's personal assets can be protected," said Hal Shelton, SCORE mentor, angel investor and author of The Secrets to Writing a Successful Business Plan.

-Editor's note: Seeking a tax debt relief service?
+Editor's note: Need a tax debt relief service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 Legitimacy, as stated above, means much more than having the LLC certificate from the state where you applied for it.
 You need to operate your business as a separate entity from your personal life, says Shelton.
 That means having a business bank account, a credit card only used for business expenses and even stationery with your company's name on the letterhead.
 Including these components in the structure help make your LLC successful.